-Few things have shaped the American identity as decisively as migration and immigration.
+Few things have shaped the American identity as decisively as the history of migration and immigration in the US.
 Our country is, as Walt Whitman once described, a “teeming nation of nations” — a place defined as much by our differences as our similarities, yet brought together by the shared belief in the possibility of a better life.

 Throughout our history, our country has benefited greatly from the continuous arrival of new people.
-Their influence is seen in our vibrant, multi-ethnic society.
+The influence of immigrant cultures is seen in our vibrant, multi-ethnic society.
 Yet we live in a time when the issue of immigration has emerged and become a sharply divisive issue politically.
-Skepticism about whether new arrivals will integrate into the fabric of our nation remains an ongoing theme in the public debate on immigration policy.
+Skepticism about whether new immigrants will integrate into the fabric of our nation remains an ongoing theme in the public debate on immigration policy.